EAHS announces Mini-THON and Community Hours

 Fun games, activities, music, and dancer antics will get everyone excited to crush cancer.
 The EAHS Mini-THON Committee also encourages you to purchase a lantern using this link: https://fourdiamonds.donordrive.com/event/eahsls23 to commemorate someone you know affected by cancer.
 We will continue the tradition of having a Lights of Hope Luminary Ceremony at the end of community hours, where all the lantern names will be read.
 Each lantern is a reminder of how many lives have been touched by this disease.
 Elizabethtown Area High School Mini-THON committee hopes that community members join us at the Elizabethtown Area High School as we dance for a cure and to support this life-changing cause.

 The greater-Elizabethtown community can support this worthwhile cause in a number of ways:

 - Make a donation: https://fourdiamonds.donordrive.com/event/elizabethtownhsminithon

 - Becoming a business/organization sponsor - Email firstname.lastname@example.org for details

 - Attending Community Hours

 Started in 1973, the Four Diamonds has grown into the largest student-run philanthropy in the world.
-In addition to paying bills, the Fund also assists families in every way possible including music therapy, meal vouchers, and taking families to THON events.
+In addition to paying bills, the Fund assists families in every way possible, including music therapy, meal vouchers, and taking families to THON events.
 In addition, 70% of all funds raised go to research and finding a cure for pediatric cancer.
 One of the first patients to ever benefit from the Four Diamonds fund forty years ago was from a family here in Elizabethtown.
 That patient is now a physician.